Tuesday, November 19, 1991

 “Acrobat”

 This grew out of a riff from a 1989 soundcheck in New Zealand.
-The song “had a super-weird time signature” and “plenty of rage at the ready.”
+This is “a furious and enjoyably aggressive assault” AD with “a super-weird time signature” and “plenty of rage at the ready.”
 UCR Lanois didn’t think it sounded like U2; Bono argued that was the point.
 He said, Daniel “was trying to get us to play to our strengths, and I didn’t want to.
 I wanted to play to our weaknesses.
 I wanted to experiment.”
 UCR It may be “the most venomous moment on Achtung Baby and perhaps all of their discography.”
 UCR

 “Love Is Blindness”

 This song was originally intended for Nina Simone.
 It dated back to Rattle and Hum but “took on new resonance when the Edge’s marriage ended.”
-UCR Bono called it “the first cracks on the beautiful porcelain jug with those beautiful flowers in it that was our music and our community.”
+UCR It is “dark and funeral like…desolate and beautiful.”
+AD Bono called it “the first cracks on the beautiful porcelain jug with those beautiful flowers in it that was our music and our community.”
 UCR Mullen slowed down the drum pattern from “I Still Haven’t Found What I’m Looking For” to “a grief-stricken pace” UCR and the “Edge’s exorcising solo put everything in context for a song about acts of terrorism, emotional and otherwise.”
 UCR

 Notes: